chisel/fluorite/docs/src/contents/rest-api.md

 REST APIs can be documented using JSON files.
-You can include these files in the `blueprint` of the `flconfig.json` file just like the markdown content.
+You can include these files in the `blueprint` of the `flconfig.json` just like the Markdown files.

 A REST API documentation JSON file may have the following properties: